Security

 You say you can't access my server.
 How do I know that's true?+

 Because there's no mechanism to.
-In SSH-Only mode, the only way in is with an SSH private key that was never transmitted to us.
-In Web Locked mode, the only way is with a WebAuthn passkey whose private component lives in your device's secure enclave.
+In Web Locked mode, the only way in is with a WebAuthn passkey whose private component lives in your device's secure enclave — it cannot be exported.
+Every request requires a Proof of Possession signature from a non-extractable ECDSA key.
 We don't have a backdoor, an admin override, or an emergency access protocol.
 We architecturally cannot build one without breaking the GPG-signed update chain.

-In SSH-Only mode, you need your SSH key.
-In Web Locked mode, you need your registered device.
-If you lose both, you can access the underlying Hetzner or DigitalOcean VPS through the provider's emergency console.
-We intentionally do not offer a recovery path — because any recovery path we offer is a recovery path an attacker can exploit.
+During initial passkey registration, you receive 10 one-time recovery codes.
+Each is scrypt-hashed and can only be used once.
+If you lose your device and your recovery codes, you can access the underlying Hetzner or DigitalOcean VPS through the provider's emergency console.
+We intentionally limit our own recovery capabilities — because any recovery path we offer is a recovery path an attacker can exploit.

 What stops a rogue ellul.ai employee from pushing a malicious update?+